 If we understand the cultural technique of teleology as an answer to the structural problem of writing’s surplus of symbols, then it connotes an ontological model of the world that still influences us today.
 First off, ontology means nothing more than being schooled in enquiry into appropriate places and looking into the very essence of every thing, event, and individual.
 That is enough of an upheaval because it does, after all, mean extracting things from their social relations, where they had previously seemed so securely and at the same time unsettlingly anchored.
 It is now possible to enquire into the essence of things and to emancipate them vis-à-vis their society—at least to the extent that they can then be dealt with in a way that registers very unpleasantly with philosophers concerned about telos.
 (Baecker 10-11)

-With writing, language is taken out of its interactional, face-to-face context, and we then start to wonder where the “proper place” of things is.
+With writing, language is removed from its interactional, face-to-face context, and we then start to wonder where the “proper place” of things is.
+Things become mobile.
 Where did things begin, where are they going, where do they belong, etc. What is the permanent reality beyond changing appearance, the substance underneath qualities?
 Thus we get ontology and teleology.